-Dr. Mavis Adjei, chair of the marketing department and associate professor of marketing – Adjei is fluent in six languages.
+Dr. Mavis Adjei, associate professor of marketing – Adjei is fluent in six languages.
 She focuses her research on the development and maintenance of marketing relationships in both traditional brick-and-mortar and internet environments, including how information technology can be used to enhance these relationships.
 A secondary research stream centers on strategies that can be used by service providers to increase customer retention in both the brick-and-mortar environment and on the internet.

 Dr. Xiaoxin Wang Beardsley, Hamilton family faculty fellow and associate professor of finance - Beardsley researches market microstructure and the implication of market microstructure on asset pricing and investment.
 She also focuses on electronic communication networks, exchange traded funds and mutual funds.